Slint: 1991: Spiderland and dissolution

-1992–present: Post-Slint
+1992–present: reunions and reissues

 The band briefly reformed in 1992, and again in 1994.
 During this time, Touch and Go Records reissued Tweez in 1993, and in 1994 an untitled 10" EP of the two songs from the shelved tapes recorded between their two albums—one a reinterpretation of "Rhoda" from Tweez, and the other a track called "Glenn".

 Members of Slint have since appeared in a number of bands.
-In 2009, former guitarist David Pajo performed with Yeah Yeah Yeahs as a live back-up musician.
-He briefly played in Stereolab, took up bass in Interpol, and performs under the moniker PAJO and occasionally with his band Papa M, also known as Ariel M, or just M. Pajo has also been a member of Dead Child, Tortoise, Palace, The For Carnation, Household Gods, the short-lived Billy Corgan-fronted rock band Zwan, and as of 2021, Gang of Four.
-Guitarist Brian McMahan formed The For Carnation in 1994 and also played with Will Oldham in Palace.
+Pajo has been a member of Dead Child, Tortoise, Palace, The For Carnation, Household Gods, the short-lived Billy Corgan-fronted rock band Zwan, and as of 2021, Gang of Four.
+In 2009, he performed with Yeah Yeah Yeahs as a live back-up musician.
+He briefly played in Stereolab, took up bass in Interpol, and performs under the moniker PAJO and occasionally with his band Papa M, also known as Aerial M, or just M. Guitarist Brian McMahan formed The For Carnation in 1994 and also played with Will Oldham in Palace.
 Britt Walford played drums in Evergreen, and for The Breeders under the pseudonym Shannon Doughton on the album Pod, and as Mike Hunt on the Safari EP.
 Ethan Buckler has released several albums with his group King Kong featuring an ever-shifting cast of members who have occasionally included David Pajo.